KateLibC/SomethingAwfulLepersColony/README.md

 Something Awful Lepers Colony Data
 ==================================

-This JSON file (`data.json`) contains all ban, probation, and permaban detail from August 7th, 2004 through to September 9th, 2015.
-The data is not provided in a sorted format but timestamps are provided.
+This JSON file (`data.json`) contains all ban, probation, and permaban details from August 7th, 2004 through to September 9th, 2015.
+The data is not provided in a sorted format but timestamps are included in epoch format for each entry.

 The data was sourced from the following URL: http://forums.somethingawful.com/banlist.php